kobotoolbox/devdocs/docs/_articles/kpi-frontend-development-troubleshooting.md

 ### Email-activating fake account

 Sometimes you create a test account on local environment with just a username and password (no email address).
 If you try to log in, you will see "confirm email" message.
-You don't need to create temporary email addresses, you can simply add one line on your dev settings (for `kobo-install` it's most probably `kobo-env/envfiles/kpi.txt`):
+You don't need to create temporary email addresses, you can simply add one line on your dev settings (for `kobo-install` it's most probably `kobo-env/envfiles/kpi.txt`; `kobo-env` is a directory that is created as a sibling to `kobo-install`):

 ```
 EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'